bsmith925/conversational-agent/DESIGN.md

 ### Technology Choices

 -   **FastAPI**: Chosen for the backend due to its high performance and my familiarity with it.
 It enables faster prototyping compared to a more heavyweight framework like Django, without sacrificing production-readiness.
+The tradeoff is that it's less "batteries-included," requiring more explicit configuration for components like an ORM or admin interfaces.
 -   **Chainlit**: Used for the frontend to accelerate prototype development.
-Its Python-based nature allows for rapid iteration and keeps the entire stack within a single language, simplifying the development process.
+Its Python-based nature allows for rapid iteration.
+The tradeoff is less UI flexibility compared to a standard frontend framework like React or Vue, which would be a better choice for highly custom or branded user experiences.
 -   **PostgreSQL**: Selected for its maturity, reliability, and robust feature set.
-My familiarity with it allows for rapid development, while its support for extensions like `pgvector` is critical for the RAG implementation.
-It also offers a clear path to high availability and low-latency performance in production, with well-established patterns for migrations and scalability.
+My familiarity with it allows for rapid development.
+Its support for extensions like `pgvector` is critical for the RAG implementation, offering a powerful, integrated solution that simplifies the operational overhead of the system.
+The tradeoff for this convenience is that at extreme scale (billions of vectors), a dedicated vector database might offer higher performance.
+However, for many enterprise use cases, `pgvector` provides an excellent balance of performance and maintainability.
 -   **Redis**: Implemented for session management and caching.
 Its in-memory data structure provides the low-latency performance required for a responsive user experience.
-My familiarity with Redis makes for quick implementation, and its support for clustering and persistence provides a clear path to a high-availability cache layer with necessary fail-safes for production.
+The tradeoff is that its default configuration prioritizes speed over durability.
+While this is acceptable for caching and non-critical session data, the production strategy includes configuring persistence as a fail-safe.

 ### Pluggable Modules